Alimony Attorney in Orlando

 Led by Attorney Nicole Benjamin, Benjamin Law has represented thousands of individuals and families in family law cases, including those involving alimony.
 Our team has a deep grasp of Florida family law and a wealth of experience handling cases inside and outside court.
 You can count on us to pursue resolutions in alimony disputes and related matters that serve your best interests.
 Choosing Benjamin Law is a decision to put an Orlando alimony attorney who is committed to doing what is best for clients on your side.

-Find out how we can assist you in a consultation.
-To schedule yours, call (321) 473-6679 or reach out online.
+Find out how we can assist you in a free consultation.
+To schedule yours, call our alimony lawyer in Orlando at (321) 473-6679 or reach out online.
 Our firm welcomes the opportunity to serve those throughout Orange, Osceola, Brevard, Lake, and Seminole counties.

 How Florida Law Defines Alimony